 Our survey revealed that male teenagers watch pornographic content more often than female ones (p<.001) (or at least admit it!).
 In the second phase again boys appeared to watch more pornographic content than females (p<.001), in accordance with the first phase of our research.
+The third phase backed up the previous conclusions of boys watching more pornographic content than girls (p<.001), but also girls displayed a statistically significant difference from people who didn't state their gender (p<.05).

 As expected, older teenagers (aged 16-18) tend to watch pornographic content more often than their younger peers (aged 13-15) (p<.05).
 The same applies to the second phase of the research (p<.005).
+Surprisingly, the third phase revealed the opposite statistically significant difference (p<.01); younger respondents appeared to watch pornographic content more frequently than their older peers.